Kalvez/scripts4linux/README.md

 -infos : Displays the distro version, the linux kernel version and a lot of useful stuff.
 -lat : Displays the latency between you and Google's DNS.
 -speed : Tests the speed of your internet connection.
 -unlocker : Unlocks a drive locked with Bitlocker and gives a R/O access.
--update : Updates the packages and the softwares installed of the computer.
+(Unavailable on Majaro/Mandriva) -update : Updates the packages and the softwares installed of the computer.
 -upgrade : Updates the Linux distro.
+(Unavailable on Majaro/Mandriva)
 ```

-### ..::FIREFOX::..
+### ..::FIREFOX (DEBIAN & KALI ONLY)::..
 ```
 -get-firefox : Permits to install and replace Firefox-ESR with Firefox Quantum.
 -remove-firefox-install-package : Deletes the installation package of Firefox.